GREAT-WHU/DBA-Fusion/README.md

 ## Installation
 The pipeline of the work is based on python, and the computation part is mainly based on Pytorch (with CUDA) and GTSAM.

-Use the following command to set up the python environment.
+Use the following commands to set up the python environment.

 ```Bash
 conda create -n dbaf python=3.10.11